wantenglim/Cut-the-Weight/README.md

 ## Output
 1. Home Page
 User can register as member or continue as guest.
-A member can enjoy point redemption feature.
+A member can enjoy 10% discount and point redemption feature.
 After registration, user can login with the username and password.
 User can click on About to see the T&C.

 ![Home](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Home%20Page.PNG)